• Skip to primary navigation

 The King Cake is as much a symbol of Mardi Gras as are the festivities that dominate the Carnival season.
 The King Cake tradition was brought to the area in the early 1700's by Basque settlers to celebrate the Epiphany on January 6.
 Over time, the Epiphany signaled the start of the Carnival season, ending on Fat Tuesday, a.k.a.
 Mardi Gras.

 King Cakes generally have a small figurine called a fève hidden inside.
-In New Orleans, the fève takes the form of a small plastic baby.
+In New Orleans, the fève is a tiny plastic baby.

 King cake with baby.